 College regulations apply to both on- and off-campus students.

 VIOLATIONS

 Students who violate College regulations regarding conduct may be punished by warning, special sanction, suspension, or expulsion.
-It is a College policy that suspensions or expulsions will be shown on a student's permanent record.
 The nature of the offense will determine the severity of the punishment.